ibm-cloud-docs/dns-svcs/health-check-events.md

 When using global load balancing, you can create a health check to specify how the origin's health is monitored.
 Health check events are status changes from monitored origin pools and their associated origin servers.
 If an origin's status changes, a new event is recorded with the event's description.
 {:shortdesc}

 {{site.data.keyword.loganalysisfull}} manages system and application logs in the IBM Cloud.
 You can use this service to access health check events for your origin pools and origin servers.
-For more information, see the [Getting started tutorial](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-getting-started) for {{site.data.keyword.loganalysislong_notm}} .
+For more information, see the [Getting started tutorial](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-getting-started) for {{site.data.keyword.loganalysislong_notm}}.

 ## Before you begin
-{: #logdna-preparation}
+{: #loganalysis-preparation}

 To view health check events in {{site.data.keyword.loganalysisshort}}, make sure that you create an {{site.data.keyword.loganalysislong_notm}} instance in the Frankfurt region in the account.

 ## Adding {{site.data.keyword.loganalysisshort}}
-{:#log-dna-nav}
+{:#loganalysis-nav}

 From the UI, follow these steps to navigate to the {{site.data.keyword.loganalysisshort}} service: